federgraph/RiggVar-RG38/doc/RotaForm1.md

 For now I have decided to add two images for the top README.md to a folder doc/images, and I think that I will put some readme files in the doc folder, because it exists.

+> This place is for the code primarily - and for *your* readme files.

-Some documentation is already on the website, and I may add some info here or there.
+Some documentation is available on the website and I may add some info over there or here.

-Perhaps there will be a real book, depending on how the project is going?
+( Perhaps there will also be a book in the future.
-Existing unpublished documentation about the RG model itself may find its way into such a book.
+Existing but unpublished documentation about the RG model itself may end up in this *book*.
+Currently I have a word document with illustrations that need an update.
-The illustrations for that book will be created using the drawing elements in folder Graph2.
+I will do the illustrations with the help of the new drawing elements in folder Graph2. )

-> This place is for the code primarily, and for your readme files.

 ## Legend

 There is a legend in RotaForm 1.
+It shows the order of the display items.

 You can use button **LG** to see it while *display list* drawing is active, and button **LC** to change the color scheme used for the individual display items.